mcalc001/exercises.react-native/readme.md

 We'll explain what that is soon, but first we'll help you get your bearings by giving you a brief overview of the architecture of the application.

 > **Note:**  you're about to be given a top level overview of the app structure as a whole.
-To give you a bit of context as to the scope of the exercise, the only files you'll be expected to work with is in the **fixtures** module.
+To give you a bit of context as to the scope of the exercise, the only file you'll be expected to work with is in the **fixtures** module.
 The specifics of this will follow.

 ## App architecture